agurvich/agurvich.github.io/posts/wind-chimes.md

 However, by offloading the chemistry calculation and integrating the equations on a GPU we hoped to be able to bring the non-equilibrium chemistry in line with the rest of the cost of the simulation.

 To that end, I created [WIND](https://github.com/agurvich/WIND), a CUDA application that integrates general systems of coupled stiff differential equations.
+For the name, I wanted to evoke the idea of movement of the whole from a collection of small things, like particles of air in the wind-- also it pairs well with CHIMES.
-WIND is a standalone application that takes as input specially formatted data tabulating the coefficients in each of the differential equations.
+But I digress, WIND is a standalone application that takes as input specially formatted data tabulating the coefficients in each of the differential equations.
 It is written in C+CUDA and implements both explicit (Runge-Kutta 4) and implicit (Semi-implicit extrapolation) differential equation integrators.
 I optimized it at the kernel level using Nvidia's NSIGHT Compute profiling software.
 It uses shared block memory where possible, and texture memory to store reaction rate coefficients for easy interpolation.